monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 1. In Terminal, navigate to ..mondo/src/ontology
 1. Run your owltools command
 1. **Review diff**: Check the output in GitHub Desktop. _Note: you may see an unexpected addition at the top that starts with owl-axioms...
 This is because two IDs were added to replacement term.
 The instructions below note to remove the additional ID, and this will go away after you do that._
-1. The dbxrefs should stay with the obsoleted class and not be moved to the replacement term.
-In the diff in GH Desktop, make sure you are in split view (click on the settings icon on the upper right).
-Click beside the row with the added dbxef (in green) and right click and click Discard added line.
-Do the same for the removed  dbxrefs (in red).
+1. The owltools command will move all of the dbxrefs to the new term.
+We can have proxy merges, ie two MONDO:equivalentTo xrefs from the same source.
+If this is the case, one dbxref should be marked as MONDO:preferredExternal (as a source annotation on the dbxref).

 1. Open a new version of mondo-edit.obo in Protege
 1. **Obsoleted class**: Search for the term that was obsoleted